 Program phase 2014 program 2015 program Selection Participants' profiles Successful applicants had to show high motivation to positively change society.
+Successful applicants had to show high motivation to positively change society and have at least some previous entrepreneurism- relevant experience.
 Participants' commitment Applicants were not asked to make a commitment to attend the follow-up coaching program.
 Applicants had to commit to attending the follow-up coaching program.
 Bus trip General program design 4 days of inspiration, 2 days of introspection, and 6 days of taking action.
 3 days of inspiration, 3 days of introspection, and 6 days of taking action.
 Pedagogy Pedagogical focus on meeting role models, leadership training, and getting inspired.
 Pedagogical focus on learning and applying analytical skills and engaging in entrepreneurial activities.
 Content Focus on leadership training and personal development exercises.
-Focus on lean startup method and business modeling in combination with other analytical skills. general discussions. the participants to apply cond Lecture time were reduced in favor of time for the participants to apply concepts to their concrete entrepreneurial projects.
+Focus on lean startup method and business modeling in combination with other analytical skills.
+Content delivery Long lectures and in-depth post-lecture general discussions.
+Lecture time were reduced in favor of time for the participants to apply concepts to their concrete entrepreneurial projects.
 Mentoring Mentors were inspiring role models.
 Mentoring focused on getting to know the mentor's development path and to learn from it.
 Mentors were inspiring role models.
 Mentoring was meant to help participants to progress with their projects.
 The amount of mentoring was higher in 2015.
-Follow-up coaching couching Six-month follow-up consisted mainly of (1) informal lunches every Monday with exchanges of information about progress on projects and provision of contacts for pressing needs (two to three hours), (2) a formal event on October 29 with about 20 participants, (3) two weekends (in December and February) for about 20-30 participants, (4) a one- day coaching session in collaboration with a French university for six participants, and (5) two meetings with the organization's person in charge with 20-30 participants.
+Follow-up coaching Six-month follow-up consisted mainly of (1) informal lunches every Monday with exchanges of information about progress on projects and provision of contacts for pressing needs (two to three hours), (2) a formal event on October 29 with about 20 participants, (3) two weekends (in December and February) for about 20-30 participants, (4) a one- day coaching session in collaboration with a French university for six participants, and (5) two meetings with the organization's person in charge with 20-30 participants.
 Ten-month follow-up program consisted of five weekends (one weekend every six weeks) were participants received training on team management, digital communication strategies, personal development and general leadership training.
 Participants also tested their products and services through design thinking methods.
 The attendance rate was approximately 70-80 percent among the participants who went on the bus trip.